anise0201/chippzia-order-system/README.md

-# Kerepek Funz Sales System
+# Chipzzia Sales System

 ![Kerepek Funz Sales System Logo](/public_html/assets/images/icon2.jpg)

-Kerepek Funz Sales System is a web-based application developed using PHP, JavaScript, CSS, and HTML.
+Chipzzia Sales System is a web-based application developed using PHP, JavaScript, CSS, and HTML.
 It provides a convenient and efficient sales management system with separate functionalities for both customers and administrators.
 This readme file will guide you through the installation and usage of the system.
-- [This project is made using of air-asia-booking-system]
+- [This project is made using of kerepek-funz-sales-system, which is made using air-asia-booking-system]

 ## Table of Contents
 - [Features](#features)